 Your qualification certificate says "[Awarding body name] Level 2 Award in Door Supervision (QCF)".

-If you require the extra training then you will need to pass the 'Up-Skilling for Door Supervisors' award before you can renew your licence.
-This course is always available at our training providers offering the licence-linked door supervision qualification.
+If you require the extra refresher training, you will need to pass the 'Up-Skilling for Door Supervisors' award before you can renew your licence.
+This course is available at our training providers who offer the licence-linked door supervision qualification.

 Learn more about SIA licensing integration.

 The SIA Door Supervisor Licence costs a non-refundable £220.
 This is paid directly to SIA, who are the licensing authority for the security industry.

 Your SIA Door Supervisor Licence is valid for 3 years.
 Once it expires, you can simply take a refresher course and re-apply for it.